Connecticut Pedestrian Accident Lawyer

 throughout Connecticut since 1989.
 In that time, we have successfully

-recovered hundreds of millions of dollars for our clients.
+recovered over $1 billion for our clients.
 We know the

 serious implications of your injuries—and we know how to fight for